 - Level-0-consistent.
-Consistency holds only with regard to master d.o.f.s.
-Each master d.o.f. on each process holds the same value as it would in a sequential computation.
-The values of slave d.o.f.s are in an undefined storage state.
-In the implementation of operations care must be taken of not losing Level-0-consistency all master values must be kept as they would be in a sequential execution. - Level-1-consistent.
-All master d.o.f.s and all interface slave d.o.f.s are consistent.
+Consistency holds only with regard to master degrees of freedom.
+Each master on each process holds the same value as it would be in a sequential computation.
+The values of slaves are in an undefined storage state.
+In the implementation of operations care must be taken not to lose Level-0-consistency all master values must be kept as they would be in a sequential execution. - Level-1-consistent.
+All masters and all interface slave d.o.f.s are stored consistently.
 The values of all halo d.o.f.s are in an undefined storage state. - Level-2-consistent.
 Consistency is established for all but $\text{Halo}(\beta)$ d.o.f.s.
-The values of $\text{Halo}(\beta)$ d.o.f.s. are in an undefined storage state while all other values are consistent. - Level-3-consistent.
+The values of $\text{Halo}(\beta)$ d.o.f.s. are in an undefined storage state while all other values are consistent.

+• Level-3-consistent.
 All d.o.f.s are stored consistently.
-This is the "real" consistent storage.
+This situation is called the "real" consistent storage.